Paul Ratcliffe, Olympic Silver Medallist

 Back to Questions

-You have to be a member BCU/SCA/WCA/CANI to race, but for a Div 4 race you can buy a one-day temporary membership.
-Once you win promotion to Div 3 you must join.
-Here is who to contact about joining
+You have to be a member of one of the Paddle UK national canoeing organisations (Paddle UK, the SCA, Canoe Wales or CANI) to race, but for a Div 4 race you can buy a one-day temporary membership.
+Once you are promoted to Div 3 you must have full membership of one of the above to race.

 If you live in Northern Ireland